 Owns represents the person with formal responsibility for the application.
-Typically this will be the manager whose team is responsible for building or provisioning the application, but this isn’t always the case.
-What is the case is that the owner should be the person who recognizes that they have that responsibility.
+Typically this will be the manager whose team is responsible for building or provisioning the application.
+But be aware that this isn’t always the case.
+However, the owner should be the person who recognizes that they have that responsibility for the application.

 Firstly, when you’re starting out with ALM it can be hard to find any owner at all, and once you have them it’s best to keep accountabilities clear.